mpadge/hackmd-stat-software/ml.md

 Beyond broadcasting and dimensional transformations, the following standards apply to the pre-processing stages of ML software.

--   **ML2.1** A dedicated function should enable pre-processing steps to be defined and parametrized.
-    -   **ML2.1a** That function should return an object which can be directly submitted to a specified model (see section 3, below).
-    -   **ML2.1b** Absent explicit justification otherwise, that return object should have a defined class minimally intended to implement a default `print` method which summarizes the input data set (as per **ML1.2** above) and associated transformations (see the following standard).
--   **ML2.2** ML software which requires or relies upon numeric transformations of input data (such as change in mean values or variances) should allow explicit specification of target values, rather than rely on default generic values (such as transformations to z-scores).
+-   **ML2.2** ML software which requires or relies upon numeric transformations of input data (such as change in mean values or variances) should allow optimal explicit specification of target values, rather than restricting transformations to default generic values only (such as transformations to z-scores).
-    -   **ML2.2a** Those values should be recorded in the object returned by the function described in the preceding standard (**ML2.18**).
-    -   **ML2.2b** Where the parameters have default values, reasons for those particular defaults should be explicitly described.
+    -   **ML2.2a** Where the parameters have default values, reasons for those particular defaults should be explicitly described.
-    -   **ML2.2c** Any extended documentation (such as vignettes) which demonstrates the use of explicit values for numeric transformations should explicitly describe why particular values are used.
+    -   **ML2.2b** Any extended documentation (such as vignettes) which demonstrates the use of explicit values for numeric transformations should explicitly describe why particular values are used.

+For all transformations applied to input data, whether of dimension (**ML2.1**) or scale (**ML2.2**),

+-   **ML2.3** The values associated with all transformations should be recorded in the object returned by the function described in the preceding standard (**ML2.0**).
+-   **ML2.4** Default values of all transformations should be explicitly documented, both in documentation of parameters where appropriate (such as for numeric transformations), and in extended documentation such as vignettes.
+-   **ML2.5** ML software should provide options to bypass or otherwise switch off all default transformations.
+-   **ML2.6** Where transformations are implemented via distinct functions, these should be exported to a package’s namespace so they can be applied in other contexts.
+-   **ML2.7** Where possible, documentation should be provided for how transformations may be reversed.
+For example, documentation may demonstrate how the values retained via **ML2.3**, above, can be used along with transformations either exported via **ML2.6** or otherwise exemplified in demonstration code to independently transform data, and then to reverse those transformations.

-### 3 Model Specification
+### 3 Model and Algorithm Specification

 A “model” in the context of ML software is understood to be a means of specifying a mapping between input and output data, generally applied to